amiyaranjansahoo/cloud/aws/3 ElasticBlockStorage/1 VolumeIntroduction.md

 ●	EBS volume can be detached from a instance and attached to a different instance ●	EBS volumes can be encrypted (FAQ)
 ●	EBS volumes can be resized (only increase)
+●	Persistent storage, they are referring to a hard disk, data stored on disk is permanent even if the system reboots.
+● EBS is a Network attached virtual drive.
+● This is not a direct storage.
+The EBS will be stored somewhere in AZ and will be connected through network not inside the same host where EC2 reside.
 ```